Dear JKO Family,

-As of right now, JKO is scheduled to reopen on March 31st.
-We’re frequently monitoring the recommendations of Health agencies and our associations.
-We kindly ask for your flexibility to adjust our original plans if the situation changes.
-We’ll reach out with the next steps if that changes.
-Our team will be available by phone and email from 8am-5pm Monday – Friday.
+Our team will be available by phone and email from 8am-5pm Monday ”“ Friday.
 As per usual, I will be available over the weekend, so please feel free to call our office number for instructions, should that be necessary.
-To help keep our phone lines open to handle patient concerns, we ask that you email our team at [email protected], for the fastest response.
+To help keep our phone lines open to handle patient concerns, we ask that you email our team at firstname.lastname@example.org, for the fastest response.

 Why can’t I be seen for my regular orthodontic visit?

 COVID-19 has been declared as a pandemic.
 The California Dental Association (CDA) the American Dental Association and the White House have made recommendations that elective procedures be rescheduled, and to only see emergency appointments that might involve severe pain and/or risk of infection.
 By doing this, we can help alleviate the burden on hospital emergency departments.
 We are doing this for your safety, our team’s safety and for the safety of our community and loved ones.
 Elective procedures are those that do not involve treating a medical emergency to preserve life.